swch/Strivve-SDK/postman-samples/README.md

 5. Create an account using the merchant id and cardholder id from #3.
 For this example, the creds are supplied when creating the account (it is possible to start the job without credentials).
 To know which credentials are required initially, check the account_link attributes in the merchant site -- the initial credentials have a type of "initial_account_link".
 6. Post the job using the cardholder id, card id, and account id.
 7. Polling the cardholder or job.
-    0. By polling the cardholder or the job (job in this example), you can determine if new credentials are required.
+    1. By polling the cardholder or the job (job in this example), you can determine if new credentials are required.
 All jobs should be monitored until a termination type is set.
 All statuses that start with "PENDING" will be accompanied with a credential request.
 These credential requests include what parameters are required, along with an envelope_id.
-    1. If initial credentials are incorrect, the envelope_id and new credentials must be supplied in the subsequent response.
+    2. If initial credentials are incorrect, the envelope_id and new credentials must be supplied in the subsequent response.
-    2. In the case where additional information is required (like a one-time-passcode), once again the appriate prompt must be made to the cardholder and the values must be submitted with envelope_id.
+    3. In the case where additional information is required (like a one-time-passcode), once again the appriate prompt must be made to the cardholder and the values must be submitted with envelope_id.
 8. When polling the job returns a termination type, the session can be closed.

-## SSO Cardupdatr sample usage
+## Single Job

-SSO w/CardUpdatr is the easiest way to get CardSavr up and running.
-You only need to build a simple CardSavr applciation that logs in, and then creates a card.
-The creation of the card creates the necessary entities, and an authorization grant that can be used to run jobs within CardUpdatr.
-This avoids your users having to enter their card, address, and other info.
+Now that you are familiar with how to run a simple job, let's explore some more efficient and advanced techniques for

 Import CU SSO.postman_collection.json